-Dental Marketing Strategies to Grow Your Practice by Looking through the Eyes of Your Patient
+Dental Marketing Ideas to Grow Your Practice by Looking through the Eyes of Your Patient

-At some point in your practice’s history, you’ve sought out how to attract new dental patients to your practice.
+At some point in your practice’s history, you’ve wondered how to attract new dental patients to your practice.
 From attending webinars to continuing education courses, you have filled your brain with excellent tactics on how to drive more patients to your practice.

 Often, when you walk out of the course, you have a million ideas to grow your patient base at your practice, but you do not know where to start.
 Not to fear!
-Here are some ways to implement strategic marketing initiatives for your dental practice.
+Here are some proven ideas that your office can use in its dental marketing strategy.